Skycoder42/QtRestClient/README.md

 And thats all you need for a basic API access.
 Check the documentation for more and *important* details about the client, the class and the replies!

+### Multithreading
+Generally speaking, the library primarily supports single threaded execution, as all requests and replies are handled asynchronously thanks to signals and slots.
+For most applications, you should keep it that way, as multithreading will only slow down your application, as long as your workload is not big enough to justify threaded mode.

+Please note that it is easily possible to create multiple different instances of the RestClient in their own respective thread.
+However, if you want to use the **same** instance in multiple threads, make sure to read the following carefully.

+#### Simple threading
+To enable basic threading support, simply set the `QtRestClient::RestClient::threaded` property to true.
+This will make all members of the client threadsafe, as well as of any `QtRestClient::RestClass` belonging to it.
+From that point on, any request sent via this client will have the requests asynchronously posted to it's original thread.
+This means requests are still *sent* from the primary thread, but any steps before that (i.e. creation, serialization, encoding) are run on whatever thread you call the method to send.

+The `QtRestClient::RestReply` classes handle this case transparently, you can use them the same as for normal single threaded operation.
+The only difference is, that their reply member may be `nullptr` for a while after sending the request.
+The handlers assigned to the replies (e.g. `onSuccess(...)`) will be executed on the **same thread** as the reply was created on.

+For this all to work, *all* threads that you use any class or reply on, *must* be a QThread with a running **eventloop** (QThread::exec).
+Otherwise the replies will not be notified of the completition and never run any of the handlers.

+#### Threadpooling replies
+In addition to this general multithreading support, it is also possible to let `QtRestClient::RestReply` instances run on a QThreadPool.
+To do so, you can either call `QtRestClient::RestReply::makeAsync` or set set `QtRestClient::RestClient::asyncPool` property - the latter affecting all replies created for a certain client.

+The network I/O will still be performed by the main thread, but the parsing, deserialization and proccessing via the handlers is run on an arbitrary thread of the pool.
+This mode should only be used in combination with the threaded mode.

+As threadpools do not run a standard eventloop, any request sent from within a pooled handler **must** call `makeAsync` on the replies to make sure they are correctly handled.
+Otherwise they replies assume they are on a normal QThread and will *never* complete.
+You can skip this step, if `QtRestClient::RestClient::asyncPool` was set, as this internally makes any reply send from the clients classes asynchronous.

+You can use the pooling without multithreading enabled, but in that case you **must not** send new requests from a handler.
+This means `QtRestClient::Paging` and `QtRestClient::Simple` objects cannot be used.

 ### API-Generator
 The library comes with a tool to create API data classes and wrapper classes over the rest client.
 Those are generated from XML files and allow an easy creation of APIs in your application.
 The tool is build as a custom compiler and added to qmake.
 To use the tool simply add the json files to you pro file, and the sources will be automatically generated and compiled into your application!